Events at Floyd Valley Hospital

 Fitness at Foster

 Floyd Valley Healthcare is initiating a walking program, Fitness at Foster.
-We are encouraging the community to walk around Foster Park for 30 minutes beginning on Monday, June 3 at 5:15 pm and continuing for 12 weeks.
+We are encouraging the community to walk around Foster Park for 30 minutes at 5:15 pm the dates listed below.
 Each Monday a different “leader” will guide the walk.
 After the walk, you are welcome to stay for a healthy snack.

 August 5: Nichole Thoms, Floyd Valley Healthcare PT